elastiflow/ElastiFlow-Tools/docker_install/readme.md

 ```
 sudo docker logs flow-collector -f
 ```
-- If you would like to use a different amount of RAM than 16GB, please view the .env file for guidance on the values for the following keys:
+- If your server is has a different amount of RAM than 16GB, please view the .env file for guidance on the values for the following keys:

 `JVM_HEAP_SIZE`